 Rulan’s work values movement as an expression of indigenous worldview, including the honoring of matriarchal leadership, dance as functional ritual for transformation and healing, the process of decolonizing the body, and the animistic energetic connection with all forms of life on earth.
-Of mixed Kampampangan/Norwegian and hunka Lakota heritage, she has recruited and nurtured a new generation of Indigenous contemporary dancers and holds the belief that "to dance is to live, to live is to dance".
+Of mixed Kapampangan/Norweigian as well as hunka [ceremonially adopted] Lakota , she has recruited and nurtured a new generation of Indigenous contemporary dancers and holds the belief that "to dance is to live, to live is to dance".

 Raven Ilm Bright

 Raven is Native American from Gallup, New Mexico that grew up within the Hip-hop community.
 My roots come from the blood of my families but also from the heart and soul of the communities I am a part of.

 Olivia Camfield (Mvskoke Creek) was born and raised in the Texas Hill Country.
 She trained in Limon under Joe Alegado in San Antonio TX and is currently a Company member with Dancing Earth under the Artistic Direction of Rulan Tangen.
 In Olivia’s personal work she focuses on the intricacies of mixed-indigenous identities, promoting indigenous futurism, and the continued education of all settlers on the systematic erasing of native womxn, languages, sacred sites, and ancestral lifeways.